-Jazmine Khan is an 19 year old trans girl from Vancouver, Canada on a mission to aid in the fight for the equality of the sexes.
-Since the age of 14, Jazmine has been a transgender rights activist and representative of various minorities, she has worked alongside multiple organizations and groups to aid in local trans awareness and acceptance, as well as on a global scale by collaborating with queer personalities online.
+Jazmine Khan is a 19 year old trans girl from Vancouver, Canada on a mission to aid in the fight for the equality of the sexes.
+Since the age of 14, Jazmine has been a LGBQ and transgender rights activist and representative of various minorities, she has worked alongside multiple organizations and groups to aid in local trans awareness and acceptance, as well as on a global scale by collaborating with queer personalities online.

 Jazmine has also been spreading awareness through her various media ventures on TV, radio and in film.
 She was one of the youngest producers for a television series in Canada, and also she was one of the youngest radio broadcasters in the city.

 Jazmine will be hosting the 2016 New Westminster Pride Festival on the Canawrap Main Stage.
 You can also hear her every tuesday on QueerFM, broadcast live on 101.9fm in the Greater Vancouver area from 08-1030 or on CiTR.ca whenever!

 Jazmine Khan has always been one of those people interested in documenting things, but it never occurred to her that her life is worth documenting until recently.

 In August 2010, Jazmine came out as a transgender girl to the world and much to her surprise was shut out by her friends and family.
 She was kicked out of her home, being forced into homelessness at the age of 14.

 With no support from her family or friends, she turned to the internet for support and eventually found YouTube.
 A website where people of all colors, genders, and sexualities shared their lives in video form.